andrewschreiber/ezErr/README.md

 ![](http://i.imgur.com/Ht7rGDa.png)

-## export
+## Export
-Also ezErr posts a notification, kEzErrNotification, with the error data as the userInfo dictionary.
+ezErr will also post a notification, kEzErrNotification, with the error data as the userInfo dictionary.
 Useful for analytics or informing the user.
 ```
     kEzErrCodeKey = 4;
     kEzErrDateKey = "2015-07-20 14:47:38 +0000";